DataDog/documentation/content/en/synthetics/private_locations/_index.md

 Private locations come with a set of out of the box [metrics][LINK] allowing you to keep track of your private location health at a high level.
 You can visualize these metrics in the side panel of each private location listed on your [Settings][LINK] page or graph these metrics in [dashboards][LINK], like any other Datadog metric.

-[TODO] The table available on individual private location side panels lists all workers that are currently running as well as the version they're running.
+The table available on individual private location side panels lists all workers reporting as well as the version they're running.
 You can refer to that dashboard to get a sense of the number of containers that would need to pull the new version of the image.

 [ADD SCREENSHOT]